-In the months to come, policymakers will be making critical decisions about how to reduce the federal budget deficit.
-The decisions pose significant political and economic challenges, but also create a rare window of opportunity for policymakers to decide what kinds of programs and investments our country values and what sort of society we will create for future generations.
+In the coming months, policymakers will be making important decisions about how to reduce the federal budget deficit.
+These decisions pose significant political and economic challenges, but also create a rare window of opportunity for policymakers to decide what kinds of programs and investments our country values and what sort of society we will create for future generations.

-To this end, The Hamilton Project asked leading experts from a variety of backgrounds — the policy world, academia, and the private sector, and from both sides of the political aisle — to come up with policy proposals that address ways to achieve responsible deficit reduction.
+To this end, The Hamilton Project asked leading experts from a variety of backgrounds — the policy world, academia, and the private sector, and from both sides of the political aisle — to develop policy proposals that could form a partial menu of options to achieve responsible deficit reduction.

-The mandate was to describe pragmatic, evidenced-based proposals that would both reduce the deficit and bring broader economic benefits.
-The 15 proposals that resulted from this challenge are included in The Hamilton Project’s 15 Ways to Rethink the Federal Budget.
+The mandate given to the authors was to describe pragmatic, evidenced-based proposals that would both reduce the deficit and also bring broader economic benefits.
+The resulting 15 proposals are included in The Hamilton Project’s 15 Ways to Rethink the Federal Budget.

-The papers, while not intended to cover every budget category, nevertheless take on a wide-ranging set of topics, including immigration, transportation, health care, defense spending, and tax expenditures, and include options to reduce mandatory and discretionary expenditures, raise revenues, and improve government efficiency.
+While not intended to cover every budget category, these papers take on a wide-ranging set of topics, including immigration, transportation, health care, defense spending, and tax expenditures, and include options to reduce mandatory and discretionary expenditures, raise revenues, and improve government efficiency.